cs0320/notes/book/src/home.md

 Welcome to CSCI 0320/1340!

 This page contains the _lecture notes_ for the course.
 With JavaScript enabled, the table of contents will allow you to select a specific chapter.
 Likewise, the search icon should allow you to search for arbitrary words throughout all the notes.
-The lecture indexing is for Spring 2024.
+The lecture indexing is for Fall 2024.
+Some lectures are mainly done via slides, in which case we will attempt to link the slides here as well.

-Please note that some lectures will be done entirely via slides, etc.; those aren't present in this collection.
+These notes are meant to be accompanied by the [course live code repository](https://github.com/cs0320/class-livecode), which contains a collection of code examples done in and out of class.
+The course assumes that students will review the live code.

 ~~~admonish warning title="These notes are not final!"
 This outline is subject to change, and notes are often modified in response to TA feedback or student Q&A before class.
 Some notes will be greyed out and inaccessible in the table of contents.